Skip to main content

 stats_port: 15672 # Port of RabbitMQ management interface

-# For an additional RabbitMQ running outside any container
+# For an additional RabbitMQ running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"